small-same/antigravity_uvm/README.md

 # antigravity_uvm
-This repository is to test the antigravity tool to generate the UVM environemtn
+This repository is to test the antigravity tool to generate the UVM environment